akhilrao/akhilrao.github.io/_posts/2015-09-28-hotelling-triangle-city.md

 ---
 layout: post
 title: Triangle City - A Hotelling Model
+category: micro theory
+tags: micro-theory hotelling differentiation
+year: 2015
+month: 9
+day: 28
+published: true
+summary: A Hotelling model with fixed firms on the ends of a line.
+An extension to a triangle.
 ---

-[Hotelling models](https://en.wikipedia.org/wiki/Location_model) are a nice way to consider questions about differentiated products and monopolistic pricing.
-The idea is that firms are located a certain distance apart, and that the distance imposes a cost to consumers.
-The products themselves are homogeneous, but the distance cost acts as a differentiator.
-One version of the model is as follows:
+[Hotelling models](https://en.wikipedia.org/wiki/Location_model) are a nice way to think about questions about differentiated products and monopolistic pricing.
+The idea is that firms are located a certain distance apart, and that consumers face a travel cost.
+The products themselves are homogeneous but the cost of distance "differentiates" them.
+One version of the model, with fixed firm locations, is as follows:

+### Linear City

 Suppose you have a city that's on a line normalized to length 1.
 A mass of consumers (also normalized to 1) is uniformly distributed along this line.
-There is a firm located at each end of the line (assume only 2 firms).
-Consumers value the firm's products at \\(v\\).
+There is a firm located at each end of the line (assume 2 for now, you could have \\(n)\\).
+Consumers value the firms' homogeneous products at \\(v\\).
 Let \\(p_i\\) be the price of the \\(i\\)th firm's product and \\(c\\) be the common constant marginal cost.
 Assume that each consumer will necessarily buy 1 unit of the good, and that consumers face a linear travel cost to the firm.

 [![](/public/images/hotelling/linear_city.svg "Linear City")](/public/images/hotelling/linear_city.svg "Linear City")